 Picking Hair color from the Hair Chart

-The basics of the color chart are the same as manual selection, you have to check your natural skin tone, the feature of your hair, and the personality you want to appoint.
+The basics of the color chart are the same as a manual selection, you have to check your natural skin tone, the feature of your hair, and the personality you want to appoint.

-Apart from this, there's no other careful selection or tip you can point here.
+Apart from this, there's no other careful selection or tip you can point to here.
 You can check the undertone part as well, but the main categories are still the same.

 Hair Coloring Tips

 - Avoid Extreme Contrast: Try to avoid extreme color contrast that matches your color complexion.